不同寻常

 - Pinyin: bù tóng xún cháng

-- English Translation: Unusual, extraordinary, out of the ordinary
+- English Translation: Out of the ordinary / Extraordinary

 2. Detailed Meaning and Nuances